 Earlier on I had walked down into the city to have a wander.
 As I strolled along in a trance, the thick air made me feel drunk and my skin clammy.

 Hot and humid throughout the day, dark clouds gathered far on the horizon.
 The blue sky lifted away, invaded by a heavy blanket of thick white, promising an unpredictable change in the weather but not giving any clues away.

-Drifting along I reached a pedestrian crossing and stood absorbed in my head waiting automatically for the time to cross.
+Drifting along, I reached a pedestrian crossing and stood there absorbed in my head, waiting automatically for the time to cross.
 The stream of cars moved in front of me, tonnes of metal passing within a metre of my comparatively frail shell.
-I glanced at the sky, not much change, just overcast and a little hazy; Then it happened.
+I glanced at the sky, not much change, just overcast and a little hazy.

 I walked quickly down into an underground tram station, looking around me at the reaction of others.
 I felt disbelief at whether what I had just experienced had actually happened or just been a daydream as everything returned to normal and everyone looked calm again.

 Lightning and further loud thunderclaps occurred but nothing like the first one.
 It was the closest I have ever been to such an event and it was so unexpected.
 The incident was exciting because of the contrast between the fear and relief of being alive after nature opening up so violently.